07th-mod/higurashi-console-arcs/README.md

 | Hajisarashi          | 100%     | 100%        | 100%    |
 | Kotohogushi          | 100%     | 100%        | 100%    |

-Kotohogushi release is coming today!
-I just need to package everything and put together the release.
+Kotohogushi has been released, and the project is officially complete!
+Thanks again to everyone involved.

 ## Screenshots